-Carden Digital is a provider of digital marketing services.
+Carden Digital Marketing is a provider of digital marketing services.

 We have developed this policy because we want you to feel confident about the privacy and security of your personal information.
 It describes how we collect, use and process your personal data, and how, in doing so, we comply with our legal obligations to you.
 Your privacy is important to us, and we are committed to protecting and safeguarding your data privacy rights.